Capital One miles review: Start traveling now with the simplest rewards program around

 If you want to earn Capital One miles quickly, sign-up for Capital One credit cards.

-The Capital One® Spark® Miles for Business comes with a limited time offer of 50,000 bonus miles (worth up to $500 to spend on travel) after spending $4,500 on purchases within the first three months from account opening.
-The Capital One® Venture® Rewards Credit Card also comes with 50,000 Capital One miles, but you’ll have to spend just $3,000 on purchases within three months of account opening.
+The Capital One® Spark® Miles for Business comes with 50,000 bonus miles (worth up to $500 to spend on travel) after spending $4,500 on purchases within the first three months from account opening.
+The Capital One® Venture® Rewards Credit Card comes with 100,000 Capital One miles, but you’ll have to spend $20,000 on purchases within the first 12 months of account opening.

 - Never declared bankruptcy or defaulted on a loan

 - Has not been more than 60 days late on a loan in the past year

 - Has had a loan or credit card for 3+ years with a credit limit of $5,000+

 You can also earn bonus miles with some of the best Capital One credit cards when booking your travel via Capital One’s proprietary online travel agency.
 You’ll earn 5 Capital One miles per dollar you spend on hotels and car rental bookings by using your card and booking through Capital One Travel℠.